ultralight-ux/Ultralight/README.md

 The virtual __FontLoader__ interface is used to load font files (TrueType and OpenType files, usually stored somewhere in the Operating System) by font family.

-Reference implementations for Windows and macOS, as well as a simple loader that simply returns an embedded Roboto TTF for all queries (`FontLoaderRoboto`) is provided in the Framework code (see `deps/Framework/platform/` in the SDK).

 ```cpp
 class UExport FontLoader
 {